green-coding-solutions/green-metrics-tool/README.md

 `sudo nano /etc/postgresql/12/main/pg_hba.conf`

-add the following line to the config, but remember to change the IP from 0.0.0.0. to your external IP
+add the following lines to the config.
+It must come BEFORE any lines that are talking about "peer" authentication.\
+Otherwise peer authentication will be prefered and password login will fail in python3-psycopg2:

-`host all all 0.0.0.0/0 md5`
+`host my_user my_user 0.0.0.0/0 md5`\
+`local my_user my_user md5`

 maybe even remove other hosts as needed.
 Then reload